Workers' Compensation in PA

 First, every state has workers' compensation laws requiring employers of a specific size to provide workers' compensation benefits.
 For example, in Pennsylvania, EVERY employer of any size requires coverage.
 Second, it's essential to understand that no-fault governs workers' comp benefits.

 Work with a law firm with experienced workers' comp attorneys.
-They can help you wade through potential pitfalls to ensure you receive benefits.
-Our firm has Bucks, Delaware, and Montgomery County, PA offices.
+They can help you navigate potential pitfalls to ensure you receive benefits.
+Our firm has offices in Bucks, Delaware, and Montgomery County, PA.

 Workers' Compensation Benefits

 Requirements for workers' compensation vary from state to state, and not all employees are covered in some states.
-Some states, for example, exclude small businesses from the mandate for coverage.
+Some states, for example, exclude small businesses from the coverage mandate.
 Others have different requirements for various industries.

 Generally, only salaried employees are eligible for workers' compensation; contractors and freelancers are not.